Rapporter/rapport/README.md

  - *data* that will be used with template (a `data.frame` in R parlance), and if data is provided,
  - *inputs* that usually correspond to column names in provided dataset, but with some additional functionality (boolean types and CSV inputs).

-In order to see a template description alongside input requirements you can use `tpl.header()` function.
+In order to see a template description alongside input requirements you can use `tpl.info()` function.
 You need to provide either a full path to the template file (usually ending in `.tpl`), a file name, or a file name sans extension (if the template is located in system directory).

 ```
 tpl.header('example.tpl')